Reading time: 5 min.

 • Scalp numbness.

 Forehead reduction in female patients is both safe and effective, provided it’s carried out carefully [1].
 One systematic review of 882 patients found that the complication rate was no more than 1% [2].
-Another long-term follow up study revealed that 42% of patients who had a forehead reduction procedure experienced forehead lengthening of up to 2.51mm over time [3].
-So you may find that the skin eventually begins to lengthen despite the surgery.

 Forehead reduction surgery: before and after

-These forehead reduction surgery before and after photos show that this procedure can noticeably shorten the forehead by lowering the hairline on the scalp [4]:
+These forehead reduction surgery before and after photos show that this procedure can noticeably shorten the forehead by lowering the hairline forward on the scalp [4]:

 forehead reduction surgery before and after 1